 Or you can make a contribution via this PayPal account: email@example.com.

 Stay tuned for updates as I will make every attempt to keep you posted about their efforts.

 For links to other articles of interest as well as photos and commentary, join me on Facebook and Twitter.
 Please show your support by buying my books and encouraging your friends and loved ones to do the same.
+To learn how to order signed copies, click here.
 Thanks in advance!by